A Road Less Travelled

 The afternoon is at leisure to continue your exploration of Baku at your own pace.

 Visit the National Art Museum with its collection of European, Russian and Azerbaijani art.
-Continue to the new Azeri Carpet Museum, designed to resemble a rolled-up Azeri carpet.
+Continue to the recently rebuilt Azerbaijan Carpet Museum, designed to resemble a rolled-up Azeri carpet.

 After lunch, visit the Heydar Aliyev Cultural Centre, housed in a striking building designed by Iraqi/British architect Zaha Hadid.

-Tonight, celebrate the conclusion of the tour with a special farewell dinner with Liz and fellow travellers in the Old City.
+Tonight, celebrate the conclusion of the tour with a special farewell dinner with Iain and fellow travellers in the Old City.

 Deposit per person (at time of booking)